Pandora and the Flying Dutchman (1951) - full transcript

 One good name deserves another.

-My name is Hendrik Van der Zee.
+My name is Hendrik van der Zee.

 Oh, then you're Dutch.

-You know, that's
+You know, that's quite a coincidence.

-for this painting.
+But I could have posed for this painting.

 Speaking of coincidences.

-What is coincidence?
+What is coincidences?

 I don't believe in coincidences.